bencebeky/metadata/draft-beky-httpbis-metadata.md

 The metadata block of an HTTP/2 METADATA frame is encoded using HPACK representations ({{!RFC7541}}).
-An endpoint _MUST NOT_ use any HPACK representations that change the dynamic table; any METADATA frame with such representations _SHOULD_ be treated as a connection error.
+An endpoint _MUST NOT_ use any HPACK representations that change the dynamic table inside METADATA frames; any METADATA frame with such representations _SHOULD_ be treated as a connection error.

 ## METADATA HTTP/3 frame